OU Profiles homepage Edit my profile User guide Accessibility Statement

 Music Memorabilia as Cultural Biography (2024-present)

-The study builds upon the findings of a 2021 project concerned with the social lives of battle jackets – a sleeveless denim jacket customised with band patches that is a staple item of clothing for heavy metal fans.
+This study builds on insights from a 2021 project that examined the social lives of battle jackets—sleeveless denim jackets adorned with band patches, a hallmark of heavy metal fan culture.

 Rewriting Rory (2021-present)